IRNAS/vitaprint-calibration/Backlash_Calibration/PART 1 - Latency Determination.md

 - sunflower oil

 ## Data Acquisition <a id="DATA_ACQUISITION"></a>
-1. Connect the serial output of the weighing scale to the computer USB port and get the communication working:
+<b> 1.
+Connect the serial output of the weighing scale to the computer USB port and get the communication working: <\b>
 - run the serial read software
 - check the data sheet  of the weighing scale for baud rate, data bits, parity etc.)
 - make sure all the settings in the software match the values in the data sheet.
 If they do, the values on the computer terminal monitor should match the one you can read on the weighing scale screen